openpmix/prrte/src/tools/prte/prte-map.1.md

 :   Bind processes to the specified object.
 See defaults in Quick Summary.
     Supported options include `none`, `hwthread`, `core`, `l1cache`, `l2cache`, `l3cache`, and `package`.

-Any object can include modifiers by adding a colon : and any combination of: `overload-allowed` (if overloading of this object is allowed), and `if-supported` (if that object is supported on this system).
+Any object can include modifiers by adding a colon (`:`) and any combination of one or more of the following to the `--bind-to` option:

+ - `overload-allowed` if overloading of this object is allowed
+ - `if-supported` if that object is supported on this system

 ## Diagnostics